-This National Shrine of the Canadian Martyrs honors the eight Jesuit saints who lived, worked, and died in Ontario and New York over 350 years ago.
+The Canadian Martyrs Shrine honors the eight Jesuit saints who lived, worked, and died in Ontario and New York over 350 years ago.
 They came from France intent on spreading the Catholic faith, ready to give their lives for the glory of God and the salvation of souls.
 They built the first Church in Ontario and converted many of the Hurons – the native people.

-For information: Please contact St. Michael’s Priory, or Fr.
-Herkel
+For more information: Please contact St. Michael’s Priory,

 Within the National Shrine are the relics of three out of the eight Martyrs: St. Jean de Brebeuf, St. Gabriel Lalemant, and St. Charles Garnier.